roadtocode4u/spaceship/docs/javascript/03-template-string/03-template-string.md

 ### Template String

-Template strings, also known as template literals, are a way to create strings in JavaScript that allows for easy embedding of variables and expressions.
+Template strings is a way to create strings in JavaScript that allows for easy embedding of variables and expressions.
 They are enclosed by backticks (\`\`) and allow placeholders `${}` to insert variables or expressions directly into the string.

  **Basic Usage**